-Opened for the public on May 1999, this museum is named after the stadtholder of the United Provinces of the Netherlands who was in office from 1625 to 1647.
-The museum complex, surrounded by a lush tropical garden, contains exhibits of the artefacts found during archaeological excavations and many ruins.
+Frederik Hendrik museum is located in Vieux Grand Port.
+It is named after the stadtholder of the United Provinces of the Netherlands, who was in office from 1625 to 1647.
+The museum complex, surrounded by a lush tropical garden, contains artefacts found during archaeological excavations.
 Ruins of the Governor's primary residence, a bakery, a store, and a prison cell erected by the French colonial rulers can be found within the premises.
-The ruins of Mauritius' first Catholic church built in 1737 by Mahé de La Bourdonnais can also be found in this area.

 Address: Vieux Grand Port, Mauritius

-Devoted to the memory of Mauritius' first prime minister, Sir Seewoosagur Ramgoolam who is also widely credited for charting Mauritius' path to independence, this museum houses his personal belongings that help visitors retrace his life.
-Several photographs documenting his life and decisions as a national leader are hung on the walls which will transport you to post-independence Mauritius.
-A lesser-known fact: this museum is built in the house from which Seewoosagur Ramgoolam used to practise medicine.
+Devoted to the memory of Mauritius' first prime minister Sir Seewoosagur Ramgoolam, this museum houses his personal belongings.
+In addition, several photographs documenting his life and decisions as a national leader are hung on the walls, which will transport you to post-independence Mauritius.
+This museum is built in the house where Seewoosagur Ramgoolam used to practise medicine.
 A bronze statue of Mauritius' Father also resides in the front courtyard.